Cole Vosbury

 Cole Vosbury is an American singer, songwriter, producer and musician who has appeared on Season 5 of the NBC singing competition The Voice as a member of CeeLo Green's team and later Blake Shelton's team.
 During his time on The Voice, six of Vosbury's singles charted on the Billboard charts.
 He released his self-produced debut album, "Entity: One" on September 1, 2020.

 Vosbury also has a duo with his partner Amanda June called The Lovers.
 The duo released a 7 song Self-titled EP on February 26, 2020.

+In the time since appearing on television Vosbury, a multi-instrumentalist, has produced and released a multitude of albums ranging in styles from folk, rock, lo-fi and electronic.